iocroblab/coindesigner/README.txt

     * Allows to use manips to configure SpotLights, PointLights and Transform nodes.
 Just use the right mouse button to interchange between those nodes and his manip!
-    * GUI has been translated to English, Spanish and Portuguese
+    * GUI has been translated to English and Spanish, if you want to help us to translate to your languaje write the author.
+A translation work takes just about 30 minutes using Qt-Linguist.
     * Includes the complete coin reference and several step by step tutorials directly brownsables from the application.
     * Allow some operations as mesh reduction (with QSLIM), scene